nlj77/nlj77/README.md

 - 👋 Hi, I’m @nlj77
-- 👀 I’m interested in software engineering.
+- 👀 I’m interested in developing my Java and Database skills.
-- 🌱 I’m currently learning C#, .NET, and SQL.
+- 🌱 I’m currently a Junior Software Engineer.
-- 💞️ I’m looking to collaborate on learning things!
-- 📫

 <!---
 nlj77/nlj77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.